 (Norway), Tax Justice Network (Norge) and Transparency International.
 Civil society interest in EITI implementation domestically is limited.

-The draft assessment was sent to the Norwegian national coordinator on 11 March 2021 and shared with industry and civil society stakeholders.
-On 10 April, comments on the draft from the Norwegian national coordinator were received.
-The assessment was then be finalised for review by the EITI Board.
+The draft assessment was sent to the government (and stakeholders) on 10 March February 2021.
+The assessment will then be finalised for review by the EITI Board.

 3. Assessment of Requirement 2.5 on beneficial ownership